llamacademy/ai-series-part-44/README.md

-﻿# URP Scrolling Texture Shader
+﻿# Intercept Courses for NavMeshAgents

 In this tutorial repository and [accompanying video](https://youtu.be/1Jkg8cKLsC0) you will learn how  you can have NavMeshAgents calculate an intercept course to better chase the player.
 We'll use the historical velocity of the player, project it forward, and calculate a path to that location.
 Make sure to also check the agent isn't just running in front of the player by adding a Dot Product check!